 Concerts & lectures

 in a unique setting

-Spring through fall, the house's intimate parlors host a range of live events open to the public.
-Fans of chamber music, jazz and bluegrass will find first-rate concerts performed by renowned artists and brilliant student musicians.
-Ideas are on the calendar, too, with talks by experts on everything from landscape design and preservation law to baseball history.
-We are working to keep providing our programming safely to the public, via online and distanced events, so please stay tuned!
-You can access recordings of our recent outdoor concerts on our YouTube channel here.
+Spring through fall, the house's intimate parlors host live events open to the public.
+Fans of chamber music, jazz and bluegrass can enjoy first-rate concerts by renowned artists and brilliant students.
+Ideas are on the calendar, too, with talks by experts on topics such as landscape design, preservation law and baseball history.
+We are working to keep providing our programming safely to the public via online and distanced events, so please stay tuned!
+Please click here for recordings of recent outdoor concerts on our YouTube channel.

-The Friends of Beattie-Powers transformed what had become an overgrown park into an inviting oasis.
-Stroll, picnic, enjoy the well-tended gardens and winter sledding.
-Choose a bench and take in nature's changing moods, the Hudson River, and Rip Van Winkle Bridge.
-Gazing eastward directly across the river, there's a magnificent view of Olana, home of Hudson River School painter, Frederic Church.
+Since 2005, the Friends of Beattie-Powers Place has transformed what had become a neglected site into an inviting oasis.
+Walk, picnic, enjoy the well-tended gardens and winter sledding.
+Choose a bench and take in the changing seasons, the Hudson River, and Rip Van Winkle Bridge.
+Looking East across the river, you will see a magnificent view of Olana, home of Hudson River School painter Frederic Church.
 Open dawn to dusk, the park is open to all, year-round.

 We hope to see you soon!